akvelon/flutter-code-editor/README.md

 ### Accessing Folded Blocks

-To get the currently folded blocks, read `controller.code.foldedBlocks`
+To get the currently folded blocks, read `controller.code.foldedBlocks`.

 ## Hiding Text

+The editor allows to completely hide all code except the specific named section.
+This is useful for even more focus than with folding.

-You can hide all the code except a given named section:
+To hide all the code except the given named sections:

 ```dart
 controller.visibleSectionNames = {'section1'};